Logiqx/gps-guides/devices/motion/mini/first-impressions.md

 #### File Format

-The Motion Mini uses a proprietary binary format called [OAO](https://www.motion-gps.com/motion/documentation/oao-file-format.html) which was designed by Julien.
+The Motion Mini uses a proprietary binary format called [OAO](https://www.motion-gps.com/motion/documentation/oao-file-format.html) "OnAndOn" which was designed by Julien.
 The OAO format is more compact than UBX and places less burden on the recording device.

 OAO files can be loaded into tools such as [GPSResults](https://www.gps-speed.com/index.html) and [GPS Speedreader](https://ecwindfest.org/GPS/GPSSpeedreader.html) or uploaded directly to [G3S](https://www.gps-speedsurfing.com/) via their web upload feature.